lambdamusic/Ontospy/README.md

 Tested on 2.4 and 3.0

-####Credits:
-todo

-What?
+Description
 =======

-Originally, I developed this in order to get the hang of the RdfLib library (note: it was previously called OntoInspector).
+Originally, I developed this script in order to get the hang of the Python RDFLib library (note: it was previously called OntoInspector and hosted on BitBucket).
+RDFLib provides a number of useful primitives for working with RDF graphs; however it lacks an API aimed at interrogating and modifying a graph based on its defined schema - aka the ontology.

-You can pass an OWL or RDFS ontology to the Ontology class, and it'll give you a bunch of useful information about it.
+OntosPy allows you to extract all the schema information from an RDFS/OWL ontology, inspect it and use it query a corresponding knowledge base.

+The basic worflow is simple: load an ontology by instantiating the ``Ontology`` class; you get back an object that lets you interrogate the RDFS/OWL schema.
 That's all!

-The file can be used in standalone mode too.
+Ps: the library can be used in standalone mode too.

 Changelog
 =======

+2013-05-31
+- added methods for properties

+2013-05-27
+- fixed ontoTree so to include OWL.Thing
+- added alpha sorting to __buildClassTree
+- split ontologyURI() and ontologyPrettyURI
+- modified __ontologyURI so to include DC.identifier metadata
+- updated ontologyAnnotations method: now multiple annotations are returned correctly
+- added ontologyPhysicalLocation property

 2013-05-24
 - addded propertyRepresentation method